|Elliott Sound Products||Balanced Line Driver with Floating Output|

 Metal film resistors are very much better than carbon in this respect, and are essential in a circuit such as this.

 Additional testing and simulations of the circuit have revealed that there is a sensible trade-off that can be made, simply by increasing the values of 2 resistors.
-Although the modification degrades the "perfect" balance, in reality there is only about a 0.4dB loss of signal when the circuit is connected in unbalanced mode, and this is well within the acceptable range (IMO).
+Although the modification degrades the 'perfect' balance, in reality there is only about a 0.4dB loss of signal when the circuit is connected in unbalanced mode, and this is well within the acceptable range.

 The simplified version requires no adjustments.
 Mine uses an unbalanced input, but a balanced input can be added in the same way as with Uwe's circuit.
 Generally, an unbalanced input will be the most common, since if the internal circuitry is already balanced, there is little need to do it again.
 See Project 87 for all the details.

 The following is Uwe's original material with a very small number of changes.
-Note that I have made minimal corrections to the grammar - Uwe is from Germany, and his English is extremely good.
-You will still see some evidence of his origins, but to remove all of these would be to lessen the value of the original text (IMHO anyway).
+Note that I have made minimal corrections to the grammar - Uwe is from Germany and his English is extremely good.
+You will still see some evidence of his origins, but to remove all of these would be to lessen the value of the original text (IMO anyway) .

-There are a few things that must be understood about balanced circuits, and I must thank Bill Whitlock (Jensen Transformers) for pointing out a couple of things.
+There are a few things that must be understood about balanced circuits, and I must thank Bill Whitlock (from Jensen Transformers) for pointing out a couple of things.
 I have discussed both points elsewhere, but they definitely bear repeating here.